Hanspe-3019/redblackdemo/README.md

 # redblackdemo
-In order to refresh outdated programming skills in C, I started this small project to demonstrate the use of the BSD Library functions covering __Red Black Trees__.
+In order to refresh outdated programming skills in C, I started this small project to demonstrate the use of the BSD Library functions covering __Red Black Trees__, which where distributed with XCode: **sys/rbtree.h**.

 ## Why rbtree?
 Using programming languages like Java, Python or Swift, thanks to the support of collections there is little reason to bother with Red Black Trees.
 So I was curious to see what C had to offer me.

 I did not found any samples showing the use of __sys/rbtree.h__.
 My only source of documentation is the man file.

-I was not able to find the source code of the implementation in the repositories of Darwin or BSD.
+I was not able to find the source code of a matching implementation in the repositories of Darwin or BSD or Darwin.

 ## My findings
-A Red Black Tree is represented by a struct consisting of 8 opaque void pointers.
+A Red Black Tree is represented by a struct  *rb_tree_h*consisting of 8 opaque void pointers.

+The structure of the tree's nodes is defined by the user and must contain an opaque structure *rb_node_t*, which is maintained by the implementation. *rb_node_t* hosts the left/right pointers to the node's children and the node's "color".

-This structure contains among others:
+*rb_tree_t* is the anchor of the tree and  contains among others:

   - the addresses of two exit functions, which have to be supplied by the user:
-    - compare_nodes()
+    - *compare_nodes()*
-    - compare_key()
+    - *compare_key()*
-  - the address of an optional context area supplied by the user to be used as tunnel between the user of rbtree and the exit functions.
+  - the address of an optional *context area* supplied by the user to be used as tunnel between the user of rbtree and the exit functions.
-  - The offset of the internal part rb_node_t inside the structure of the nodes.
+  - The offset of the internal part *rb_node_t* inside the structure of the nodes.

- The structure of the tree's nodes is defined by the user and must contain an opaque structure *rb_node_t*, which is maintained by the implementation. *rb_node_t* hosts the left/right pointers to the node's children.
+ The anchor *rb_tree_t* has to be initialized by providing a struct *rb_tree_ops_t* containing the options needed.

 ## What does the demo do?